jrb-s2c-github/atomika/README.md

+>>> Work has started on V5_1.
+Follow progress [here](https://github.com/jrb-s2c-github/atomika/tree/V5_1?tab=readme-ov-file#v5--20240623).

 # Atomika
 Atomika is a collection of Ansible playbooks to boot a bare-metal Kubernetes cluster.
-It provides support for high availability and opens external access using an Ingress.
+It provides support for high availability and opens external access using a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 A secondary set of playbooks reads deployment declarations, integrates container images and deploys to Atomika.
 Maven JIB is used to integrate Docker containers and kubectl used to set up the required Service and Deployment orchestration agents.

 Atomika is intended as a play or development environment.
 It is not recommended for production use without further hardening.

-Atomika allows for single-node, basics and high availability topologies.
+Atomika allows for single-node, basic and high availability topologies.
 Guidance is given lower down how to declare each topology.
 Do not try to boot high availability out of the box.
 Rather, first get the single node topology going, followed by a basic topology consisting of one control plane and one worker.
 Only then attempt to start up an Atomika cluster in high availability mode.

-Atomika has been tested on a cluster of Unbuntu 22 machines.
+Atomika has been tested on a cluster of Unbuntu 22 machines running inside Windows.
+However, it can run on any collection of physical and virtual machines.

 ## Dzone.com articles on Atomika
 - [Running Ansible From Windows Using Virtualization](https://dzone.com/articles/running-ansible-from-windows-using-virtualization)